Encyclopedia

 Liubangosaurus

-“`html Liubangosaurus: Profile of a Prehistoric Giant Liubangosaurus Liubangosaurus (LYEW-bahng-oh-SAWR-us; “Liubang lizard”) is a genus of sauropod dinosaur, a type of large, four-legged, long-necked herbivore, that lived during the Early Cretaceous period, approximately 125 to 113 million years ago.
+Liubangosaurus: Profile of a Prehistoric Giant Liubangosaurus Liubangosaurus (LYEW-bahng-oh-SAWR-us; “Liubang lizard”) is a genus of sauropod dinosaur, a type of large, four-legged, long-necked herbivore, that lived during the Early Cretaceous period, approximately 125 to 113 million years ago.
 Its fossils were discovered in what is now the Guangxi Zhuang Autonomous Region of southern China.
+The

 Liubangosaurus Read Post »